Dhruvsachdevaindia/Customer-Churn-Prediction/README.md

 Evaluation Criteria
 The project will be evaluated based on:

-Model Quality and Performance: Accuracy, precision, recall, F1-score, and AUC of the churn prediction model.
+Model Performance and Quality: The churn prediction model's F1-score, AUC, recall, accuracy, and precision.
-Data Preprocessing and EDA: Handling of missing values, encoding of categorical variables, and insights from EDA.
+Information Preprocessing and EDA: Managing missing values, categorical variable encoding, and EDA insights.
-Code Quality and Documentation: Organization, readability, and documentation of the code.
+Organization, readability, and documentation of the code are all aspects of code quality.
-Visualization: Use of appropriate visualizations to convey key insights.
+Visualization: To communicate important insights, use the right visuals.
-Report Clarity: Clear and concise documentation of the approach, findings, and results.
+Report Clarity: The method, conclusions, and outcomes are succinctly and clearly documented.
-By following this structured approach, the project aims to develop a robust and interpretable churn prediction model that can provide actionable insights for customer retention strategies.
+The project intends to create a reliable and understandable churn prediction model that can offer practical insights for customer retention tactics by adhering to this methodical approach.